nrfconnect/sdk-nrfxlib/bsdlib/doc/pdn_extension.rst

 See `Creating a PDN socket`_.

 .. note::
-   Setting the socket option :c:type:`NRF_SO_PDN_STATE` with :cpp:func:`nrf_setsockopt` to manually control activation/deactivation is not supported.
+   Setting the socket option :c:type:`NRF_SO_PDN_STATE` with :c:func:`nrf_setsockopt` to manually control activation/deactivation is not supported.

 Retrieving the context ID (CID)